Article

 The Fantrippers Buying Board

-Map of 100 cult places in PARIS (French Edition)
+NEW YORK map of 100 cult places (French Edition)

-The Paris Fantrippers map, an original way to discover the French capital!
-Through 100 pop culture places, walk through its streets from another angle.
+The New York Fantrippers map, an original way to discover the Big Apple!
+Through 100 pop culture places, walk its streets from another angle.
 Movies, TV shows, music, comics and novels, will allow you to spend a pleasant moment in the World City.
-With a folded format of 10 x 18 cm and an unfolded format of 60 x 54 cm, it slips easily into your pocket or bag for easy reference.
+With a folded format of 10 x 18 cm and 60 x 54 cm unfolded, it slips easily into your pocket or your bag to be consulted easily.

 Fantrippers' opinion